SigaretovEdu/comptest/README.md

 For test id you must provide unique integer.
 You can specify as many possible outputs as you want, or not even provide.

-You can provide as many testfiles as you want, but test ids should be unique number between all files.
+You can provide as many testfiles as you want, but test ids should be a unique number between all files.

 You can specify timelimit in seconds for testcases.